Colombia Taxes for Expats: Income, Property, and Investment Rules Explained

 2. Capital Gains Tax (Ganancias Ocasionales)

-• Inheritances
+• Inheritances or gifts.

 3. Property Taxes (Impuesto Predial)